takluyver/jupyter_kernel_mgmt/docs/kernel_finder.rst

   This allows a notebook written on any Python or Julia kernel to be properly associated with the user's Python or Julia kernel, even if they aren't listed under the same name as the author's.
 This value should be provided by all kernel providers.
+- **metadata** (optional): A dictionary of additional attributes about this kernel.
+Metadata added here should be namespaced for the tool reading and writing that metadata.

+Kernelspec-based providers obtain this information from a `kernel.json` file located in a directory pertaining to the kernel's name.
+Other fields in the kernel.json file include information used to launch and manage the kernel.
+As a result, you'll also find the following fields in `kernel.json` files:

 - **argv**: (optional): A list of command line arguments used to start the kernel.
 For instances of class :class:`KernelSpecProvider <jupyter_kernel_mgmt.discovery.KernelSpecProvider>` the text ``{connection_file}`` in any argument will be replaced with the path to the